We all want our children to be able to go back to school. What we don’t want is for them — or their teachers — to get sick from COVID-19.

-The CDC recommends that everyone wear masks that cover their mouth and nose, wash frequently, and set a goal for physical distancing of six feet.
+The CDC recommends that everyone wear masks that cover the mouth and nose, wash frequently, and set a goal for physical distancing of six feet.

 In areas of low or moderate spread, they recommend distancing "to the greatest extent possible."
-They also encourage ventilation (such as by opening windows and doors), and cleaning of shared surfaces.
+They also encourage ventilation (such as by opening windows and doors) and cleaning of shared surfaces.

-This is an area where the devil is very much in the details here.
+This is an area where the devil is very much in the details.
 Getting elementary students back to full-in person instruction while also physical distancing is tough.
 So is getting adequate ventilation into old buildings, or figuring out exactly how to do effective cleaning while also managing all the other work of running a school.

 Flexibility is needed